r0fls/swiftstats/README.md

 Wanting to generate a random number with a specific distribution for your iOS app?
 Or smooth out your data using kernel density estimation?
 SwiftStats has you covered.

-SwiftStats is open-source with automated testing and automatically generated documentation.
+SwiftStats is open-source with automated testing and automatically-generated documentation.
 If you'd like to help out we'd welcome contributions.

 ## Features
 ### Distributions